Ealing council have taken the landmark move to ban pro-life protestors from demonstrating outside of an abortion clinic.

 The British Pregnancy Advisory Service said in a statement: “We welcome Ealing Council’s commitment to talking all actions within its powers to prevent the harassment of women attending their local clinic.”

 “We urge the government to follow the example set by Ealing Council, take responsibility for the safety and wellbeing of women seeking abortion care, and put forward legislation to introduce buffer zones as a matter of urgency.”Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.